-Why set up a cycle training scheme in your school?
+Why put on cycle training in your school?

 The ability to cycle safely is a vital life-long skill.
 High-quality cycle education enables children to become more confident and competent, more alert to potential risks and hazards, and enables them to really enjoy cycling whilst remaining safe on the road.

-- Bikeability Level 1 (year 4): At Level 1 riders learn to control and master their cycles in a space away from traffic, such as a playground.
-The course is typically 3 hours delivered in a single day.
+On Bikeability Level 1, riders learn to control and master their cycles in a space away from traffic, such as a playground.
+The course is typically 3 hours delivered in a single day for year 4 pupils.

-- Bikeability Level 2 (year 6): Level 2 takes place on local streets.
-Trainees learn how to deal with traffic on quieter roads.
-The course is typically 7 and a half hours over 5 days.
+Bikeability Level 2 takes place on local streets.
+Riders learn how to deal with traffic on quieter roads, progressing to ones that are a little busier if they are able to.
+The course is typically 7 and a half hours over 5 days, for year 6 pupils.

 This is for complete beginners, those who cannot ride at all.
 The aim is to enable pupils to be able set off, pedal, steer and stop.
-This is one hour course delivered one-to-one.
+This is a two-hour course delivered one-to-one.

 If you do not have a login, please contact the cycle training team via our contact centre 0300 200 1003